A survey and analysis of TLS interception mechanisms and motivations: Acknowledgments

 \section{Acknowledgments}

 The first author acknowledges funding from a DND/NSERC Discovery Grant supplement.
 The second author acknowledges funding from the Natural Sciences and Engineering Research Council of Canada (NSERC) for both his Canada Research Chair in Authentication and Computer Security, and a Discovery Grant.
+We thank the CCSL and CISL members at Carleton University for their valuable feedback.